Rasdaman: Storage management

 Raster objects are partitioned into tiles.
 Aside from a regular subdivision, any user or system generated partitioning is possible.
 As tiles form the unit of disk access, it is important that the tiling pattern is adjusted to the query access patterns; several tiling strategies assist in establishing a well-performing tiling.
 A geo index is employed to quickly determine the tiles affected by a query.
-Optionally, tiles are compressed using one of various choices, including lossless and lossy (wavelet) algorithms; independently from that, query results can be compressed for transfer to the client.
+Optionally, tiles are compressed using one of various choices, including lossless and lossy (wavelet) algorithms; independently of that, query results can be compressed for transfer to the client.
 Both tiling strategy and compression comprise database tuning parameters.

 Tiles and tile index are stored on disk in the rasdaman database, together with the data dictionary needed by rasdaman's dynamic type system.
 For arrays larger than disk space, hierarchical storage management (HSM) support has been developed.

 Query processing

 Query execution is based on tile streaming.
 Execution follows a tile streaming paradigm: whenever possible, array tiles addressed by a query are fetched sequentially, and each tile is discarded after processing.
 This leads to an architecture scalable to data volumes exceeding server main memory by orders of magnitude.

 Queries undergo heavy optimization.
 The server applies algebraic (heuristic) optimisation rules to the query tree where applicable; of the 150 algebraic rewriting rules, 110 are actually optimising while the other 40 serve to transform the query into canonical form.
 Further, cost-based optimization is applied.
 Parsing and optimization together take less than a millisecond on a laptop.

 Further, queries get parallelized.
 Rasdaman offers inter-query parallelism (a dispatcher schedules requests into a pool of server processes on a per-transaction basis) and intra-query parallelism (transparent distribution of query subtrees across available cores, GPUs, or cloud nodes).